austinulfers/barc-analysis/README.md

 Material Analysis & Model Creation for BARC

-## Getting Started
+## Installing Dependencies

 Please follow the steps below to in order setup and use the resources within the repo correctly.

 1. Ensure you are using **Python 3.8.6**.
 To check which version you are using, use  the code `python -V` within the console.
 2. Although not required, it is best practice to always use a virtual